 K. Damage, Destruction, or Impairment of Property - This includes any act of misuse, vandalism, malicious or unwarranted damage or destruction, defacing, or disfiguring of property belonging to the University or members of the University community, and in certain instances, of the surrounding neighborhood.

-L. Unauthorized Use of Property - This includes unauthorized use of property belonging to the University, including but not limited to furniture, equipment, elevators, telephones, University keys, library materials, any document or instrument of identification, and/or safety devices.
+L. Unauthorized Use of Property - This includes unauthorized use of property belonging to the University, including but not limited to furniture, equipment, elevators, telephones, University keys, University ID cards, library materials, any document or instrument of identification, and/or safety devices.

 M. Academic Dishonesty - This includes plagiarism, cheating, and other forms of Academic Dishonesty, or facilitating any such act.
 Procedures for handling instances of Academic Dishonesty are described in the University Catalog.